Please take a few moments to review these FAQ about MLD (manual lymphatic drainage) treatments at Essential Therapeutic Massage:

 Question: After my BBL, I stayed in the recovery house and had a nurse force the fluid out of my incisions.
 Will you be doing this too?

-Answer: No. At this point, it is better to assist the body’s ability to heal and naturally flush out the lymphatic fluid through excretion (urine and bowel).
+Answer: No. At this point, it is better to assist the body’s ability to heal and naturally flush out the lymphatic fluid through excretion (bladder and bowel).

 Question: Is a manual lymphatic drainage treatment a massage?